Fiware/showcase.gsma.dataModels/specs/User/Activity/README.md

 # UserActivity

 This entity represents the current activity performed by a User.
-It can be used in different scenarios, from modelling social activities on a web site (e.g.
+It can be used in different scenarios, from modelling social activities on a site (e.g.
 Federico shares the a picture of his dog) to real life activities (e.g. Federico drives his car to work).
 The model is largely inspired by [https://www.w3.org/TR/activitystreams-core](https://www.w3.org/TR/activitystreams-core).